secured lock Secured with SHA-256 Encryption

 Yes, drivers with poor credit scores may see higher premiums.
 However, you can still find cheap auto insurance in Minnesota by comparing rates from companies like Farmers ($44) and Allstate ($65).
 It’s important to improve your credit score to qualify for lower rates over time.

-Many companies offer various discounts, such as safe driver, multi-policy, and good student discounts.
-State Farm ($27) and Auto-Owners ($33) provide some of the best discount programs, helping Minnesota drivers reduce their premiums and find cheap auto insurance in Minnesota by taking advantage of these savings opportunities.
+Many companies offer various car insurance discounts, such as safe driver, multi-policy, and good student discounts.
+State Farm ($27) and Auto-Owners ($33) provide some of the best discount programs.
+Get cheap Minnesota auto insurance by entering your ZIP code to see the cheapest rates for you.

 Free Auto Insurance Comparison